bisqwit/nandcombinator/README.md

 or few gates will get built in fractions of seconds, but larger networks may take several days to compute, utilizing all CPU cores at maximum.

+Warning: The code uses GCC builtins.
+It compiles on GCC or Clang.

 ### nandcombinator

 The second step is to run nandcombinator.